Harry Potter and the Deathly Hallows – Part 1: Cast

+The film also features Bonnie Wright as Ginny Weasley, Ron's sister and Harry's love interest; Matthew Lewis as Neville Longbottom, one of Harry's friends; Evanna Lynch as Luna Lovegood; another one of Harry's friends; Tom Felton as Draco Malfoy, Lucius Malfoy's son and a Death Eater; and Helen McCrory as Narcissa Malfoy, Draco's mother and Bellatrix's sister.
+Mark Williams, James and Oliver Phelps, Domhnall Gleeson and Clémence Poésy appear as members of the Weasley family and the Order of the Phoenix Arthur Weasley, twins Fred and George Weasley, Bill Weasley and Fleur Delacour, respectively.
+Natalia Tena, George Harris and Andy Linden appear as members of the Order of the Phoenix Nymphadora Tonks, Kingsley Shacklebolt and Mundungus Fletcher, respectively.

+Other cast members include Bill Nighy as Minister for Magic Rufus Scrimgeour; Rhys Ifans as Luna's eccentric father Xenophilius Lovegood; Hazel Douglas as the corpse of Bathilda Bagshot; David Ryall as Albus Dumbledore's old schoolfriend Elphias Doge; Frances de la Tour as head of Beauxbatons Madame Maxime; Guy Henry as Pius Thicknesse, a puppet Minister of Magic installed by Voldemort; Peter Mullan as Corban Yaxley, a Death Eater at the Ministry of Magic; Rade Šerbedžija as the wandmaker Gregorovitch; and Carolyn Pickles as Charity Burbage, the Muggle Studies teacher at Hogwarts, tortured and killed by Voldemort.

 Production

 Part 1 was filmed back-to-back with Harry Potter and the Deathly Hallows – Part 2 from 19 February 2009 to 12 June 2010.
 Director David Yates, who shot the film alongside director of photography Eduardo Serra, described Part 1 as "quite real"; a "road movie" that's "almost like a vérité documentary".

 Originally set for a single theatrical release, the idea to split the book into two parts was suggested by executive producer Lionel Wigram due to what David Heyman called "creative imperative".
 Heyman initially responded negatively to the idea, but Wigram asked, "No, David.
 How are we going to do it?".
 After rereading the book and discussing it with screenwriter Steve Kloves, he agreed with the division.

 The production filmed at the Dartford Crossing for the dramatic chase where Harry and Hagrid are being ambushed by Death Eaters.

 Sets

 Stuart Craig, set designer for all of the previous Harry Potter films, returned for the final two parts.
 He said, "We made a very different kind of film, which was shot a great deal on location.
 We travelled quite far, we built sets, and they spend a lot of time in a forest," he explained.
 "We built forest sets and integrated them into the real forests, so there were challenges there, as you might imagine."
 Craig was ultimately nominated for an Academy Award for his work on Part 1.